Tiffanyccchen/Algorithm-Princeton/README.md

 # Algorithms and Data Structures-Princeton
-Assignments -[Algorithms and Data Structures course of Princeton University][1], created by PrincetonUniversity, taught by: _Kevin Wayne_, Senior Lecturer and _Robert Sedgewick_,Professor.
+Assignments -[Algorithms and Data Structures course of Princeton University][1], created by Princeton University, taught by: _Kevin Wayne_, Senior Lecturer and _Robert Sedgewick_,Professor.

 This course covers the essential information that every serious programmer needs to know about algorithms and data structures, with emphasis on applications and